ibm-mas/mas-performance/docs/mas/sizing/guidance.md

 Based on the benchmark results, for sizing we recommend 50 - 75 user load per MAS Manage UI server bundle pod, which is equivalent to a JVM with 2 core on Maximo 7.6.x.

+## AI Service

+Based on the benchmark results, nl2oslc models should be configured with 20 workers and 8Gi of memory (MAX_INFERENCE_MEMORY), to improve parallelism of inference requests.
+At the time of this writing the Watson X service is the primary bottleneck.
+Additionally, the Watson X service imposes an upper limit of 8 requests per second per apikey.

 ## MAS Resource Statistics

 * use below values as reference only.